What is an inborn error of metabolism?

 Maple syrup urine disease results in a maple syrup odor.
 No treatment is available.

-Trimethylaminuria results in a rotting fish odor.
+Trimethylaminuria results in either vomiting or a rotting fish odor when certain foods cannot be digested, alongside liver failure and cardiovascular failure in primary cases.
 Dermetel is doing clinical trials for treatment.

 Isovaleric acidemia and glutaric acidemia results in a sweaty feet odor (type 2).
 Dermetel has identified a potential treatment and hopes to begin working on it in 2021, after the TMAU clinical trials end.

 Trimethylaminuria (TMAU)—both primary (type 1) and secondary (type 2).
 Primary means it's genetic and your symptoms will range from malodor to all-out liver failure.
 Secondary means it's due to antibiotics and your symptoms will range from vomiting to the development of severe food allergies.
 Primary cases are generally identified at birth.
 Secondary cases result from medical malpractice and we encourage type 2 patients to SUE physicians and hospitals responsible for treating them with the wrong antibiotics.

 Why does Dermetel tell everyone to get a DNA test before getting a urinalysis test?